Reginald Doherty: Career

 Doherty won the doubles title (gold medals were not given at the 1900 Games) at the 1900 Olympic Games in Paris with his brother.
 He also competed in the singles tournament and reached the semifinal, where he was scheduled to play against his brother.
 Reggie withdrew, since the brothers refused to play each other before the final.
 He also won the mixed doubles title with five-time Wimbledon champion Charlotte Cooper.
 Doherty did not compete in the 1904 Olympics in St. Louis.
 In the 1908 Olympics in London, Reggie again won the doubles title, this time with compatriot George Hillyard.

 R.F.
 Doherty was inducted into the International Tennis Hall of Fame in 1980 together with his brother.

 Death

 Doherty died of heart failure and neurasthenia on 29 December 1910 at age 38 at his home in Kensington, a day after returning from a convalescence stay in a sanatorium in Davos, Switzerland.

 According to his obituary in The New York Times, Doherty had "been in ill health for some time".
 The article further stated he "held at various times every important championship the world of tennis has for a man to win.
 He was not beaten until he began to fail in health".
-Both brothers apparently suffered from respiratory problems throughout their lives.
+Both brothers apparently had respiratory problems throughout their lives.

 R.F. and his brother had been urged to take up lawn tennis by their father, reportedly for health reasons.